 When they emerged from the kitchen, Fafa-je was tirelessly washing some of the patients.
 They had their mask lifted up somewhat and their mouth was visible.
 It formed a smile he had seen before.

 “Yes, well, it went as expected.
 So, what in the world is next?”

 “You will be doing some more eating, actually.”

 Eria’s leader, his foster, his reason in both the spiritual and the scientific sense.
-He agreed with her, never questioning if, that the nation’s economic stagnation was in part due to the empress system.
-Paradoxical, heretical, but evident in how many people continued to worship her.
-With the first constitution, her divine right was synonymised with the nascent state.
-Everything that happened, happened for her.
-To critique capitalism was to teeter on heresy’s edge.
-Before faith became state censure it was known as shukze gen-je.
+He agreed with her, never questioning.
+Paradoxical, heretical, but evident in how many people continued to worship the empress.
+With the first constitution, her divine right was made synonymous with the nascent state.
+Everything that happened, therefore, happened for her.
+To critique capitalism’s development was to teeter on heresy’s edge.
+Before this faith became state censure it was known as shukze gen-je.
 “The Nearest To Heaven”.
-Kalushau reasoned, “like the drones in a honeycomb, our labour is bound to a queen.
+Kalushau’s polemic shook up the reading world.
+“Like the drones in a honeycomb, our labour is bound to a queen.
 For freedom to develop, and true solidarity to complete, the hive must break.”

 How repulsive, then, that Eria would search for royal honey.

 The honeyed chèvre tastes quite good.